-A wonderfully moist cake, this Peach Ricotta is full of fresh peaches and made without oil or butter.
-Lightly sweet, it’s perfect to enjoy any time of day.
+A wonderfully moist peach ricotta cake, that is full of fresh peaches and made without oil or butter.
+Lightly sweet, it's perfect to enjoy any time of day.

-This Fresh Peach Ricotta Cake is wonderfully moist, but manages that without the need for butter or oil.
+This fresh peach cake is wonderfully moist, but manages that without the need for butter or oil.
 Just eggs and ricotta, together with the usual suspects of flour and sugar.
 Into the lovely batter goes lots of fresh peach.
 Two of the peaches are cubed and folded into the batter, while the third is sliced and scattered on top.
-It’s all finished off with a sprinkling of brown sugar and salt and some sliced almonds.
+It's all finished off with a sprinkling of brown sugar and salt and some sliced almonds.

 This cake is lightly sweet, which makes it perfect to enjoy any time of day!